OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-57.md

 But the wicked are like the tossing sea, which cannot rest, whose waters cast up mire and mud.

 ## Isaiah 57:21
-“There is no peace,” says my God, “for the wicked.”
+“My God declares, ‘There is no peace for the wicked.’”